fsdn-projects/FSDN/README.md

 #### Instance members

-A criteria of search instance members is formatted as `receiver => signature`.
+To search instance members, the query should be formatted as `receiver -> signature`.

-To find methods that accept one argument, use `receiver => arg -> returnType` format.
+To find methods that accept one argument, use `receiver -> arg -> returnType` format.

-To find methods that accept multiple arguments, use `receiver => arg1 -> arg2 -> returnType` or `receiver => arg1 * arg2 -> returnType`.
+To find methods that accept multiple arguments, use `receiver -> arg1 -> arg2 -> returnType` or `receiver -> arg1 * arg2 -> returnType`.
 By default, tuple style method arguments (`arg1 * arg2`) and curried style (`arg1 -> arg2`) are treated as identical.
 If you want to distinguish between them, uncheck `ignore-argstyle` option.

-To find properties, use `receiver => propertyType`.
+To find properties, use `receiver -> propertyType`.
-To find indexed properties, use `receiver => index -> propertyType`.
+To find indexed properties, use `receiver -> index -> propertyType`.

+`receiver -> signature` searches both instance members and functions.
+However, when you use `=>` instead of `->`, it searches instance members only.

-For instance members, the specified query matches the following special cases:
+Only for the query contains `=>`, the following special rules are applied:

 1. it matches `arg -> receiver -> returnType`.
 2. a query to search parameterless members (`receiver => propertyType`) also matches instance methods which signature is `receiver => unit -> propertyType`.